 To prevent this, always make appointments to check on the property every few months.
 If you’re renting out a condo, get to know the neighbours and the security guards; they can be the first to tip you off if something is wrong.
 Some condos also let residents install a CCTV camera outside their units.

 The Singapore Police Force has put up crime advisories to warn against these scams — but as many “subtenant” victims are foreigners, they may not get the message until it’s too late.

 We suggest introducing any confirmed tenants to your neighbour; this suggests to them that there’s another pair of eyes on them.

-This is similar to Scam #2, except in this case, the scammer “short-leases” your property illegally.
+This is similar to scam #2, except in this case, the scammer “short-leases” your property illegally.
 This is most popularly done through sites such as Airbnb.
-At prices of around $120 a night, a tenant can shave substantial amounts off their rent, by having illegal guests stay over.
+At prices of around S$120 a night, a tenant can shave substantial amounts off their rent, by having illegal guests stay over.